luciemars/cucumber-java-selenium-webdriver-example/README.md

 By default tests will run on Chrome, to change that specify `-Dbrowser={browser}` where `{browser}` is either `chrome` or `firefox`

-You can also select specific scenarios to execute using `-Dtags="--tags @your_tag"`.
+You can also select specific scenarios to execute using `-Dcucumber.options="--tags @your_tag"`.
 More info about tags and how to combine them [here](https://github.com/cucumber/cucumber/tree/master/tag-expressions).

 ## Hiptest ##